ppgcourseUB/ppgcourse2023/Sensitivity_Analysis.Rosa_Fernandez_Gemma_Martinez/Readme.md

 **`cat *tree>bears_allTrees.tre`**

-Let’s move them to the ASTRAL folder:
+Let’s move them to the ASTRAL folder (If the folder does not exist, create it):

 **`mv bears_allTrees.tre ../ASTRAL`**